shyamsukhamit/Laravel-ROMS/readme.md

-# Laravel Order Management System (LOMS)
+# Laravel Restaurant Order Management System (LaravelROMS)

 ## About this application

 This application is created by MD INZAMUL HAQUE for INFORTECH Solutions.
-This is a simple order management system.
+This is a simple restaurant order management system.
 #### Framework: Laravel 5.3
 #### Language: PHP 5.7